 Photo by Cathy Kristiansen

-NIH-funded researchers have shown waterpipe
+NIH-funded researchers have shown waterpipe smoking,

-smoking, popular among U.S. college students,
+popular among U.S. college students, carries serious health

 "Now hookahs are the number two way of using tobacco on campus, it's becoming a craze," said Fogarty grantee Dr. Wasim Maziak of both the Syrian Center for Tobacco Studies and Florida International University.
 He added, "We have been beating the drums about the dangers of hookah smoking - including nicotine addiction, and the risk of cancer and cardiovascular disease - but the spread of waterpipe use continues unabated.
 This calls for a more comprehensive approach involving policy and regulatory oversight."